indietyp/django-automated-logging/README.rst

 What is DAL?
 ============
-In a nutshell this package **automaticially** tracks *requests, model changes and every other message supplied* - to a database or to another logger.
+In a nutshell, this package **automatically** tracks *requests, model changes, and every other message supplied* - to a database or to another logger.
 **It is your choice what to do.**

 Introduction